sudarshan2401/tp/docs/UserGuide.md

 **Command Format:** `mark /s STUDENT_INDEX /c CLASS_NAME`

 **Examples:**
-* `mark /s 2 /c CS2103T` : Marks the second student in your class CS2103T as present.
+* `mark /s 2 /c CS2103T` : Marks the second student in your class "CS2103T" as present.
-* `mark /s 3 /c CS2102` : Marks the third student in your class CS2102 as present.
+* `mark /s 3 /c CS2102` : Marks the third student in your class "CS2102" as present.

 **Sample Usage:**

-1. Assuming you want to mark the second student (Jamie) in your class CS2103T, who is positioned at index 1 in your class list, as present.
+1. Assuming you want to mark the second student, "Jamie" in your class "CS2103T", who is positioned at index 1 in your class list, as present.
 2. Enter the following commands:
 ```
 view /c 1